roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-02 ****** byJust_Plain_Bob© Kathleen sat at her desk staring out the window and thinking about the last two weeks.
+Kathleen sat at her desk staring out the window and thinking about the last two weeks.
 First, there had been what had happened on the night she and her husband Rick had celebrated her birthday and their anniversary.
 She couldn't believe how she had acted and the thoughts she'd had that night.
 She had been stared at and lusted after by a whole room full of men and she had loved it.
 She left the restaurant a changed woman - a woman who wanted the attention of men and a woman who would do the things necessary to grab that attention.

  The next day on the train to work she noticed that the men in the car weren't paying her any attention even though she was a good looking woman and she finally figured out that the way she was dressed had a lot to do with it.
 Severely tailored business suit, hair up in an unbecoming bun and wearing 'sensible' shoes.
 The perfect look for a sixth grade school teacher, but not something that would make men want her.
 And Kathleen wanted them to want her - she needed them to want her - not that she would ever let one of them gave her.
 She loved Rick and she would never betray him, but that didn't mean that she couldn't tease a bit.